mjcumming/OpenHAB-4-Occupancy-Manager/README.md

     This command installs the Occupancy Manager module and its dependencies into your OpenHAB system.

+## Starting the Occupancy Manager
+    ```text
+    const start = require('occupancymanager');

+    start( { createLocationMetadata: true, createPointItemMetadata: true } );
+    ```

 ## Configuration of the Occupancy Manager Module

-TThis section guides you through defining locations, setting up metadata, and configuring items for occupancy detection.
+This section guides you through defining locations, setting up item metadata, and configuring items for occupancy detection.

 ### Basic Configuration Overview

-Configuration involves defining locations, setting up location-specific metadata, and configuring items (like switches or sensors) influencing occupancy status.
+Configuration involves defining locations using the semantic model, setting up location-specific metadata, and configuring items (like switches or sensors) influencing occupancy status.
 Accurate configuration ensures the module reflects the occupancy status and integrates seamlessly with your home automation system.

+The module has two options that will automatically generate the metadata namespace for location items, and metadata for point items (switches, dimmers, contacts).
+Enabling the automatical creating of the namespace will make configuration easier.

 #### Defining Locations

 Locations in OpenHAB 4 are set using semantic modeling.
 Each location represents a distinct space within your home, such as a bathroom, bedroom, or kitchen.
+Ideally Locations are defined in a hierarchial fashion.

 **Steps to Define a Location:**